History of the Analytical Art

 gain its public authority.
 The system of hanging, piece selection, rythmical structure

-of the exhibition were precisely thought through by the organizers.
+of the exhibition were precisely thought out by the organizers.
 None of the

-pictures was undersigned to suggest that each picture was not the individual effort
+pieces was signed to suggest that each work was not the individual effort

 by a single painter, but the collective effort of the group.
 Thus, the exhibition

 which the group members shown was at the Academy of Art.
 Twenty-one artworks were